nodejs/mentorship/README.md

 Before the program starts, mentees will fill out a survey indicating the areas of focus they’d like to work on.
 Mentors will fill out a similar survey indicating the areas they feel comfortable advising on.
 This information will be used to pair people.
-The Concerned Project commity / members will nominate mentors, in addition to filter the list of prospect mentors willing to join the program.
+The Concerned Project community / members will nominate mentors, in addition to filtering the list of prospective mentors willing to join the program.

-The Commcomm will match mentor/mentee pairs based on their language, goals, and other preferences.
+The CommComm will match mentor/mentee pairs based on their language, goals, and other preferences.

 ### Kickoff